-1. A custom (SVG) icon; and
+- 1. A custom (SVG) icon; and - 2.
+Refactoring SettingsManager.php

-2. Refactoring SettingsManager.php
+For example, if you want to override the Admin Encryption settings icon, first add a custom icon to an app's img directory, e.g. </path/to/owncloud>/apps/encryption/img/gnu.svg.

-For example, say that you wanted to override the Admin Encryption settings icon.
-To do that, first add a custom icon to an app's img directory (ideally one that makes sense) e.g., </path/to/owncloud>/apps/encryption/img/gnu.svg.
+Then, update the getBuiltInSections function of lib/private/Settings/SettingsManager.php.
+You need to change the final argument of the relevant call to new Section for the settings section that you want to change, like in the example below.

-Then, update the getBuiltInSections function of
+'''

-lib/private/Settings/SettingsManager.php.
-There, you need to change the final argument to the relevant call to new Section, for the settings section that you want to change, as in the example below.
+new Section('encryption', $this->l->t('Encryption'), 85, 'gnu'),

-new Section('encryption', \$this->l->t('Encryption'), 85, 'gnu'),
+'''